RobUnderscore/NightreignTimer/README.md

 A visual countdown timer for tracking circle phases in Nightreign gameplay.
 Features dynamic backgrounds, particle effects, and audio warnings.

+## Versions

+- **index.html** - Original circular timer with vertical phase timeline
+- **v2.html** - Compact version with all phases for two days as clickable horizontal buttons

 ## Features

 - **Multi-phase timer** tracking all game phases